Pages

 But Das expects similar studies to soon prove white wine's worth.

-"We can safely say that one to two glasses of white wine per day works exactly like red wine,"he says.
+"We can safely say that one to two glasses of white wine per day works exactly like red wine,"

 Das blames white wine's late inclusion to the French paradox on the phenomenon's original medical report in 1992, as well as researcher's single-minded focus on resveratrol.